-Yandex Backend Softverski Inženjer plata | RUB 1.98M-RUB 7.65M+ | Levels.fyi
+Yandex Backend softverski inženjer Plata | RUB 1.98M-RUB 7.65M+ | Levels.fyi

-Backend Softverski Inženjer naknada in Russia u Yandex kreće se od RUB 1.98M year za G14 do RUB 7.65M year za G18.
-Medijan year paketa naknade in Russia ukupno iznosi RUB 3.62M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Backend softverski inženjer kompenzacija in Russia u Yandex kreće se od RUB 1.98M po year za G14 do RUB 7.65M po year za G18.
+Medijana year kompenzacionog paketa in Russia iznosi RUB 3.62M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa